CoventinaLachesis/mastermind-game/README.md

 # mastermind-game
-just some of friend homwork that i have help.
+just a game of luck.

 in both server and cliend
 "npm i"